smartsensorlab/DigitalLogic-ModelSim-Tutorial/README.md

 # DigitalLogic-ModelSim-Tutorial
-This is the code 2019-2 semester digital logic ModelSim tutorial.
+This is the code for 2019-2 semester digital logic ModelSim tutorial.